 Do not open the top cover after you have dropped the coins because if you do, the process will get canceled and may require you to drop money again.
 Because you may not like to stand by the machine for those 60-70 minutes, make sure that it is in a secure location and someone from the laundry shop is present to keep a watch.
 Do come back after an hour to collect your clothes.

 Laundry Drop-Pickup Counters

-Full service laundry shops are what you will find the most in Thailand.
+Full-service laundry shops are what you will find the most in Thailand.
 These people provide a whole host of services like machine wash, dry cleaning, ironing, etc. and charge either on a per kilo basis or a per piece basis.
-The per kilo wash only rate will be 40-50 THB in Phuket/Krabi and around 60 THB in Pattaya.
+The per kilo wash-only rate will be 40-50 THB in Phuket/Krabi and around 60 THB in Pattaya.
 When ironing is included, they charge 90-100 THB per kilo.
 In Bangkok, these services are more expensive.
 Some laundry shops also charge on a per piece basis like 10 THB for washing a shirt and 20 THB including ironing.
-This is good if you have less number of clothes to wash.
-The quality of the work at full service shops is usually good.
+This is good if you have just a few clothes to wash.
+The quality of the work at full-service shops is usually good.
 I paid 90 THB per kilo to this shop called JEAB Express in Soi 3 Pattaya and they did a very satisfactory job of washing and ironing.
-Full service laundry shops are flexible and may alter the service according to the need of the customer.
+Full-service laundry shops are flexible and may alter the service according to the need of the customer.
 The laundry shops generally do not use 100% dryers and hence need time for the clothes to get dry.
 They will offer to return the clothes only on the next day so keep that much time on hand when you give your clothes to them.
 Again, verify everything when taking your clothes back.